-We have reviewed the Ecological Impact Assessment (South Downs Ecology, Version 2, May 2025) relating to the likely impacts of development on designated sites, protected and Priority species & habitats and identification of appropriate mitigation measures.
-Please note that comments on Biodiversity Net Gain are provided by Horsham District Council's in-house ecologist.
+We have reviewed the Ecological Impact Assessment (Lizard Landscape Design and Ecology, September 2025), relating to the likely impacts of development on designated sites, protected and Priority species and habitats and the identification of proportionate mitigation.
+Please note that comments on Biodiversity Net Gain are provided by Horsham District Council in-house.